-Before you purchase a police scanner in Louisville, there are some things you should know about police scanners for private use.
+Before you purchase a police scanner in Cincinnati, there are some things you should know about police scanners for private use.
 If you make a mistake using a police scanner for private use, it could result in fines and jail time.

 Kentucky Has a Police Scanner Law

 Kentucky Revised Statute §432.570 addresses the restrictions regarding the possession and use of a radio that can send or receive police messages.
 The statute does not outlaw owning a police scanner for personal use in the home.
 However, it is illegal to have a police scanner in a personal vehicle, with the following exceptions: